 Iowa conducts audits after each general election for the race of president or governor.
+The election code was revised in 2021 to require the state commissioner to conduct audits of “all other elections.”
 The state commissioner shall determine the number of counties and precincts to be audited and shall select the precincts to be audited by lot.
 The results of the audit are not binding and shall not change or invalidate certification.

-Unless otherwise specified, statutory references are to, Iowa Code Title 2 Chapter 43 Section 50.51.
+Unless otherwise specified, statutory references are to Iowa Code Title 2 Chapter 50 Section 51.

 Voting Systems Used

 Iowa primarily uses hand marked paper ballots and optical scanners in polling places statewide, with ballot marking devices for accessibility.
 For the most up to date information please visit Verified Voting’s Verifier.